Alternative Propaganda

 “Regardless of the country or the methods employed, all propaganda efforts share a single defining trait: an obsession with effectiveness.
 Propaganda exists primarily as a tool of action, designed to arm political power efficiently and to give its decisions an almost irresistible momentum. (…) Propaganda that fails is not propaganda at all.
 Propaganda belongs to the realm of technique, embodies its logic, and is inseparably bound to it.”
 Jacques Ellul, Propagandes, 1962.

-Consider the DSA and digital identity.
+Consider the DSA and digital ID.
 On paper, both are horrendous: they aim to impose norms that could very well end liberal democracy.
 Yet for now, they are technically unworkable—and will remain so for a long time.
-Can we then say that, at this stage, the DSA and digital identity exist mostly as propaganda?
+Can we then say that, at this stage, the DSA and digital ID exist mostly as propaganda?

 The DSA will unleash such a torrent of reports, with penalties so draconian, that no platform will be able to handle them without bleeding money on administrative costs.
 The only solution will be algorithmic monitoring—an approach guaranteed to trigger even more waves of extra-judicial and judicial complaints.
 Suspend an account, remove content, and the DSA insists users have the right to demand detailed explanations under Articles 6 and 7 of the GDPR—answers that platforms must provide formally.
 Mountains of paperwork, armies of staff, and yet no automation can solve it: every single case is unique.
 The DSA is thus a bureaucratic trap, designed less to protect users than to crush platforms under the weight of its own absurdity.